Tacoma Rainiers Game Notes - at Reno

 - Tacoma Rainiers Game Notes - at Reno - Tacoma Rainiers

-- Aces Offense Unable to Find Momentum, Fall in 5-1 Loss to Tacoma - Reno Aces
+- Rainiers Unable to Erase Early Deficit in 8-2 Loss to Reno - Tacoma Rainiers

+- Tawa & Lawlar Orchestrate the Offense as Reno Rolls Past Tacoma in 8-2 Victory - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.